CBT and DBT: Proven Therapies Addiction Treatment

 Hybrid

-Bellwood’s Return to Wellness program is a hybrid treatment program involving both residential and outpatient services.
+Bellwood’s Hybrid Addiction Program is a hybrid treatment program involving both residential and outpatient services.
 Some alcoholics or drug abusers may need to spend a short time in a residential treatment center before transferring to an outpatient program.

 Addiction Counseling